RSS Feed

 To get to the bathroom, I walked down a narrow, winding, low-ceilinged little staircase to the basement.
 Floor, walls, ceiling of the bathroom were totally refinished in white marble.
 The staircase was marble, the staircase wall covered in green-painted narrow paneling.

 We sat at a comer table (round) in two wine-red velvet wing chairs- which were rather low to the ground.
-As we sat gingerly down, our chins almost hit the table- but not quite.
+As we sat gingerly lowered ourselves, our chins almost hit the table.
 Seating was all velvet chairs (green or deep red) of different styles – wing, club or whatever – or small sofas.
 Everything was hushed and mustily elegant.
 I loved it!
 Arlene had a shrimp salad and I had pastrami on rye (had to, I’m in New York).

 It was exactly as I thought it would be – still living in the past.
 Charming and gently faded and genteel, it was like stepping through a door into another world.